periode/thesis/aesthetics.md

 poetry questions our approach to (natural/machine) language (*through what? interactivity? sound? color? typography? ...mental structures*).
 By proposing novel approaches, it is both obfuscating and clearing, then.[[table_of_contents#understanding code]]

+### dewey

+- doing!

+### berleant

+engagement model: the person exercises imagination, interacts with it perceptually, intellectually and emotionally.

 ---

 > literature is the aesthetic usage of written language (trésor de la langue francaise)